 The question why the Zechstein slivers only occur on some grabens remains a key issue.
 The Sontra Graben is in close proximity to the Netra Graben.
 Yet, no "exotic" slivers, Zechstein or otherwise, can be observed in the latter.
 It is possible that a special paleo-geographic configuration gave rise to this kind of phenomenon.
-Notably, all "exotic" Zechstein slivers appear on two relatively discrete bands near the southern edge of the Z1 basin (Fig. 10) and predominantly originate from its carbonate the Sontra Graben is also situated just on the northeastern edge of the Schemmern-Swell and close to the centre of the Waldkappel Depression, two paleogeographic features of the Z1 basin (Kulick et al., 1984).
+Notably, all "exotic" Zechstein slivers appear on two relatively discrete bands near the southern edge of the Z1 basin (Fig. 10) and predominantly originate from its carbonate shelf with the exception of localities 1 and 2, relatively small specimen, which originate from the sulphate slope.
+The area of the Sontra Graben is also situated just on the northeastern edge of the Schemmern-Swell and close to the centre of the Waldkappel Depression, two paleogeographic features of the Z1 basin (Kulick et al., 1984).
 This could have produced a special facies-type with physical properties that might favour this kind of structure, most likely an alternation of strong carbonate layers and evaporites that are thick enough to act as detachments but too thin to form proper salt structures (pillows and diapirs).
+In order to test this hypothesis, a comparative study of all the structures in which exotic slivers occur would have to be made with special focus on their paleogeographic setting.